GGiecold-zz/Cluster_Ensembles/README.md

 * setuptools
 * PyTables

-As yet another prelimiary to running Cluster_Ensembles, you should also follow the instructions below:
+As yet another prelimiary to running Cluster_Ensembles, you should also follow the few more instructions below.

 On CentOS, Fedora or some Red Hat Linux distribution:
 * open a terminal console;
 * type in: ```sudo dnf install glibc.i686```.